rcgray/free-genai-bootcamp-2025/visual-novel/dev/README.old.md

 2. Try running `./scripts/cleanup-dev.sh` to kill any lingering processes
 3. Restart the development servers
 4. Try opening the Phaser dev server directly at http://localhost:5173

+### Streamlit Connection Issues

+If Streamlit cannot connect to the Phaser development server:

+1. Ensure the Phaser server is running first
+2. Verify the Phaser server is running on port 5173
+3. Check for any browser console errors
+4. Try running `./scripts/cleanup-dev.sh` and restart both servers

 ### Asset Loading Issues